National Certificate Automation Redesign (NCAR) Printer Replacement

 Quick Summary

-The Department of Homeland Security (DHS), specifically US Citizenship and Immigration Services (USCIS), has issued a Sources Sought / Request for Information (RFI) for the National Certificate Automation Redesign (NCAR) Printer Replacement program.
-This market research aims to identify sources capable of providing forensically consistent printers for the production of secure Naturalization Certificates.
-Responses are due by April 14, 2026, at 2:00 PM ET.
+The Department of Homeland Security (DHS), specifically U.S. Citizenship and Immigration Services (USCIS), is conducting market research through a Sources Sought Request for Information (SS-RFI) for the National Certificate Automation Redesign (NCAR) Printer Replacement.
+USCIS seeks to identify sources capable of providing forensically consistent printers for the production of secure Naturalization Certificates.
+This RFI is for planning purposes only and does not constitute a solicitation.
+Responses are due April 21, 2026.

 Scope of Work

-• Forensic Security: Pigment-based ink printing that permanently bonds with security paper, resistant to fading, and passes forensic testing.
-Must use separate black ink and not damage UV security features.
+- Forensically Secure Printing: Pigment-based ink printing method that permanently penetrates or bonds with security paper, is resistant to chemical/mechanical alteration and fading, uses separate black ink, and does not damage UV security features.
+Proposed units must pass testing by a USCIS-selected forensic laboratory.

-• Paper Compatibility: Support for USCIS custom-produced, secure paper (approx. 28 Lb bond, green tinged, with raised printing and gold embossed seal).
+- Paper Compatibility: Support for USCIS custom-produced, secure paper (approx. 28 Lb bond, green tinged, security background, raised printing, and a raised gold embossed seal).
 Vendors must work with USCIS on color management adjustments.

-• Supplies & Warranty: Initial ink supply (black, cyan, magenta, yellow) and one year of maintenance supplies included.
-Automatic replacement supplies for years 2-5.
+- Supplies & Warranty: Initial supply of ink (largest capacity for black, cyan, magenta, yellow) and one year of PM/cleaning supplies included.
+Replacement supplies for years 2-5 may be provided automatically.
 All ink must have a 12-month shelf life.
-A 5-year next-day on-site or advanced exchange warranty is required.
+A 5-year next day on-site or advanced exchange warranty is required.

 Contract & Timeline

-• Type: Sources Sought / Request for Information (RFI)
+- Type: Sources Sought / Market Research (RFI)

 Additional Notes